ckubik-IQ/author/Sensitive_information_readme.txt

 I think this is a big violation of privacy, its almost the same as What if I was a boy, and I got a hard on for specific events in my life.
 This is essentially the same as a girl getting wet panties.
 Now, the United States Government is watching a 23 year old girl, in her home, texting a boy, getting wet in her panties, and the United States Government is commenting on "oh she is getting wet because of this".
 Is that a violation of privacy?

+Lets see what the public thinks